-3 units of specialised housing were permitted this quarter at Green Acres, Les Hubits, St. Martin.
+There was no new specialised housing permitted this quarter.
 Specialised housing includes housing units with care provided to residents such as extra care accommodation, nursing and residential homes and other accommodation for people in need of care.

 Affordable Housing4

 IDP Policy GP11 requires proposals for development resulting in a net increase of 20 or more dwellings to provide a proportion of the developable area of the site for Affordable Housing.
 In some cases, the provision of units or, in exceptional cases, off-site land or unit provision is permitted.
 In addition, some permissions are given for Affordable Housing exclusively (such as developments by the Guernsey Housing Association).